-Cumulative impacts on subsistence are described in Section 4.19.4.14 of the EIS.
-The goal of the cumulative case analysis presented in Chapter 4 is to evaluate the incremental impact of the actions considered in the EIS in conjunction with all past, present, and reasonably foreseeable future activities in or near the Project area.
+Cumulative impacts to subsistence are described in the draft EIS section 4.19.4.14.
+The goal of the cumulative case analysis presented in Chapter 4 is to evaluate the incremental impact of the actions considered in the draft EIS in conjunction with all past, present, and reasonably foreseeable future activities in or near the Project area.
 The geographic area within which cumulative effects were considered includes habitat and the migratory range for subsistence resources such as caribou, salmon and non-salmon fish, migratory birds, and the traditional subsistence use areas for communities affected by the Project.
-Past, present, and reasonably foreseeable future actions that could cumulatively affect resources within these geographic areas are listed in Appendix W, Table W-1 of the EIS.
+Past, present, and reasonably foreseeable future actions that could cumulatively affect resources within these geographic areas are listed in appendix X-1.

-U.2.3.1 Evaluation of the Effect of Use, Occupancy, or Disposition on Subsistence Uses and Needs

-Oil and gas activities on state and federal lands near the Project have deterred subsistence hunters from using traditional caribou hunting areas (BLM, 2012; North Slope Borough, 2014; and National Research Council, 2003).
-The projects listed in Appendix W-1 that are between the Colville and Canning Rivers could increase the amount of activity within the Central Arctic Herd caribou range, and could expose a large number of the Teshekpuk Caribou Herd and Western Arctic Herd caribou to development in their summer and winter grounds and during migration.
-Continued expansion of industrial activity could displace caribou from their normal migratory routes, increase the area considered to be undesirable by subsistence users, and require subsistence users to travel farther to harvest subsistence foods at a greater cost in terms of time, fuel, wear and tear on equipment, and harvester's lost wages and increased safety risks.
+U.2.3.1 Evaluation of the effect of use, occupancy, or disposition on subsistence uses and needs could increase the amount of activity within the Central Arctic Herd caribou range, and could expose a large number of the Teshekpuk Caribou Herd and Western Arctic Herd caribou to development in their summer and winter grounds and during migration.
+Continued expansion of industrial activity could displace caribou from their normal migratory routes, increase the area considered to be undesirable by subsistence users, and require subsistence users to travel further to harvest subsistence foods at a greater cost in terms of time, fuel, wear and tear on equipment, and harvester's lost wages and increased safety risks.